snikket-im/snikket-android/README.md

 #### I need professional support with Conversations or setting up my server

 I'm available for hire.
-Contact me at `inputmice@siacs.eu`.
+Contact information can be found on [my website](https://gultsch.de).

 #### How does the address book integration work?